 Original Medicare charges a premium, deductible, and coinsurance for both parts A and B, plus any Part D or Medigap costs.

-Medicare Advantage plans consolidate these costs into one plan, but you may notice additional fees.
-For example, drug deductibles and specialist visit copays can add up over time with some Medicare Advantage plans.
+Medicare Advantage plans costs often consolidate these fees into one plan, but you may notice additional fees.
+For example, many Advantage plans include drug deductibles and specialist visit copays.

-Original Medicare offers continuous coverage all over the United States.
-However, most Medicare Advantage plans only offer coverage specific to your service area.
-This means that if you travel frequently, your Advantage plan may not cover out-of-state services.
+Original Medicare offers similar coverage all over the United States.
+However, Medicare Advantage plans may only offer specific coverage to specific service areas.
+This means that if you move to a new service area, your current Advantage plan may be available.

-- What type of coverage are you looking for?
-Many Advantage plans include prescription drug coverage, as well as dental, vision, and hearing coverage.
-If you’re interested in additional perks, you can call around to different companies to see what they have to offer.
+- What types of coverage do I need?
+Many Advantage plans include extra coverage such as dental, vision, and hearing.
+You can contact carriers to see what their plans have to offer.

-- What are your long-term healthcare needs?
+- What medical conditions do I have, and what are my long-term healthcare needs?
 More than 40 percent of Americans have chronic health conditions.
-The 2019 CMS star ratings rank plans for chronic health conditions.
 You’ll also want to consider which plan will suit your long-term medical needs the best.

 tips for enrolling